Encore Las Vegas: History

-Encore is a sister property to Wynn Las Vegas, which consists of a single hotel tower.
+Encore is a sister property to Wynn Las Vegas, which also consists of a single hotel tower.
 By February 2004, owner Steve Wynn had decided to build a second tower with 1,300 rooms, for an approximate total of 4,000.
 This would help make the Wynn complex more competitive among other expanding resorts on the Las Vegas Strip.

 The Wynn complex was built on the former site of the Desert Inn resort, which was purchased and closed by Steve Wynn in 2000.
 The last remaining hotel structures of the Desert Inn – the Palms and St. Andrews towers – were imploded in November 2004, making way for Encore.
 It was originally planned only as a hotel tower with a boutique casino, although the strength of the economy prompted Wynn to expand the project, adding restaurants and convention space, among other features.
 Encore would be targeted at a higher-end clientele compared with that of Wynn Las Vegas.

-Wynn Resorts sold $400 million in stock to help finance Encore, which cost a total of $2.3 billion.
-Groundbreaking took place on April 28, 2006, the one-year anniversary of Wynn Las Vegas' opening.
+Wynn Resorts sold $400 million in stock to finance Encore, which cost a total of $2.3 billion.
+Groundbreaking took place on April 28, 2006, the first anniversary of Wynn Las Vegas' opening.
 Tutor Saliba, based in California, served as the general contractor.
 A nine-story Desert Inn parking garage, the last remainder of the resort's structures, was imploded on March 6, 2007, as construction progressed on Encore.

 Encore was expected to employ more than 5,000 people, with approximately 1,400 relocating from Wynn Las Vegas.
 As with the original resort, Steve Wynn starred in a commercial for Encore featuring him on the roof of the new hotel's tower.
 The commercial was directed by Brett Ratner.

 Encore opened at 8:00 p.m. on December 22, 2008.
 More than 1,000 people attended the opening.
 Due to the period's economic downturn, the opening was designed to be more subdued compared with that of previous resorts.
 At the opening, Steve Wynn gave high rollers a few million dollars to make the initial bets and initiated the action by declaring over a microphone, "Let the games begin!"; the start of gambling was accompanied by a recording of Frank Sinatra's "Luck Be a Lady Tonight".

 The resort opened with one nightclub, and two other clubs were added in May 2010, replacing the resort's existing porte-cochere at a cost of $68 million.
 The project included a new pedestrian entrance and landscaping, both along the Strip.
 With these additions finished, Wynn declared that the $5.2 billion Wynn complex was now complete.

-A fight involving 15 to 20 people broke out at Encore in September 2020, prompting Wynn Resorts to file a lawsuit.
-The resort subsequently increased its security and added temporary metal detectors on weekends.